-David Nahass, Contributing Editor
+David Nahass, Financial Editor

 An authority on all areas of railroad equipment finance and leasing, David Nahass writes our monthly Financial Edge column and produces our annual Railroad Financial Desk Book and Guide to Equipment Leasing.
-He is Senior Vice President of Railroad Financial Corp., a financial advisory firm.
+He is President of Railroad Financial Corp., a financial advisory firm.
 He also serves as Chairman of Rail Equipment Finance, an annual industry conference addressing critical developments concerning North America’s railcar and locomotive fleet.

 Roy H. Blanchard, Contributing Editor

-Mr. Blanchard is a long-time contributor to Railway Age.
+Roy Blanchard is a long-time contributor to Railway Age.
 His company provides general management, marketing, and strategic planning support for short line and regional railroads.